richard-olajuwon/Healthflex/README.md

 - Home page should include all information and links to other webpages.
 - Schedule a consultant page should include consultation through Phone calls, WhatsApp calls.
+- Products page should include some of our products
 - About should include all information about the company.
 - News page content should change every day giving latest health news.
 - Dropdown menu should have links to all webpages.